Motorcycle Handbook Two Wheel Vehicle Operation

 The basic rules of the road contained in the California Vehicle Code apply to all two–wheel vehicles which include motorcycles, motor–driven cycles, mopeds, or bicycles with a motor attached.
 Minibikes, tote–goats, trail bikes, and similar vehicles may fall within the definition of motorcycle, motor–driven cycle, or motorized bicycle.
 If any of these vehicles are operated on a highway, they must meet applicable equipment, registration, licensing, and operation requirements, if required.
 Any person registering a two–wheeled motorcycle is required to obtain a Class M1 or M2 driver license prior to operating the vehicle.

-Do not ride a moped on a freeway, bicycle path or trail, equestrian (horse) trail, hiking trail, or recreational trail unless that path or trail is on or next to a road or permission to use the trail or roadway is granted by local law.
+It is illegal to ride a moped on a freeway.
+Additionally, it is illegal to ride a moped on a bicycle path or trail, equestrian (horse) trail, hiking trail, or recreational trail unless that path or trail is on or next to a road, or permission to use the trail or roadway is granted by local law.

-- A motorcycle with a 149 cc or less engine size.
+A motor–driven cycle is a motorcycle with a 149 cc or less engine size.

 NOTE: You may not operate a motor–driven cycle on a freeway if signs are posted to prohibit motor–driven cycle operation.

 There are two definitions for motorized bicycles (mopeds).
 A motorized bicycle is:

 - A two– or three–wheeled device, capable of no more than 30 mph on level ground, and equipped with: